-With a host of other games taking place in China, South East Asia and across the globe as part of the International series (in Japan, Brazil and Turkey) there are sure to be a huge number of games to bet on over the next few weeks for League of Legends fans, so be sure to check out the eSports betting odds at your favourite eSports wagering site.
+With a host of other games taking place in China, South East Asia and across the globe as part of the International series (in Japan, Brazil and Turkey) there are sure to be a huge number of games to bet on over the next few weeks for League of Legends fans, so be sure to check out the esports betting odds at your favourite esports betting sites.

 Americas Minor Championships offer CS:GO fans a nice warmup

 Counter Strike: Global Offensive is always one of the most popular games that eSports betting enthusiasts enjoy a flutter on and usually at most of the top eSports betting sites, you will find a number of different markets across a wide range of tournaments to bet on.

 This weekend is prior to the big DreamHack Leipzig 2016 event coming up in Germany next weekend where eight of the best teams will compete to overcome the others and be proclaimed champion.
 Of course the eight teams in this event are keeping their powder dry ahead of that event, but this week in America, eight other teams will battle it out in the CIS Minor – Columbus event.

 That said, there is still a prize pool of $50,000 up for grabs from sponsors StarLadder and Valve and the winner of the event will become a seed at the MLG Columbus ’16 Qualifier in a few months time.
 In addition, they will take home a $30,000 first prize, with the 2nd place team taking home $15,000 and the two third and fourth place teams each taking $2,500.